2021 Young Artists

 Viola | Forest Hills, NYC

-Brian, 21 has earned two degrees from Yale; a B.A. in Sociology, a Certificate in German, and a M.M. in Viola Performance as a student of Ettore Causa.
+Brian, 21 is earning two degrees from Yale; a B.A. in Sociology, a Certificate in German, and a M.M. in Viola Performance as a student of Ettore Causa.
 In 2019 Brian joined the New Haven Symphony Orchestra.
 He was a prizewinner at the 2019 Anton Rubenstein International Viola Competition and has served as Principal Violist with several youth orchestras.
 His goals are to learn from and be inspired by fellow musicians and have fun the process.
 Brian’s best musical memory is performing the first movement of Schubert’s Cello Quintet outdoors…. only for everyone’s sheet music to fly away, shoulder rests to drop, and end pins to slip!
 Audience members helped to retrieve the scattered items, all with very liberal time taken between cadences to fix things.
 He loves to cook with friends and work it off by biking.
 This past year has reminded Brian how much of a privilege it is to play music with others and is looking forward to returning to this again in Taos.

 Violin | Seattle, Washington